Hours: 7:30 am to 5:30 pm – Please call prior to 4:30 pm for all inspection requests.

 - Rock/Masonry Wall Permit Application

-- Two (2) copies of your Site Plan (see sample Site Plan diagram) showing where on the property the wall will be placed using small circles.
+- Site Plan (see sample Site Plan diagram) showing where on the property the wall will be placed using small circles.
 Note the type of wall(s), height and length of wall(s) and the valuation of the project.
 Show how drainage will flow with arrows.
 Also be sure to include drawings of any structures or other items on your lot or neighboring properties that may be within the surcharge area of a wall (see surcharge information below).
 SURCHARGES: Any structure (or other item in the list above) within the 45 degree plane of a rock wall causes a surcharge on that wall, which may cause the failure of the wall (as shown in the second diagram above).
 Any wall holding a surcharge, regardless of height, will require engineering to prevent failure (see item #3).

 - Special Inspection Agreement.